mark-c-paul/Expense_Tracker_Renaissance/README.md

 ```

 ## Usage
-open the app on http://localhost:3000
+Open the app on http://localhost:3000